 Introduction to Copyright

-Copyright law primarily comes from the Copyright, Designs and Patents Act 1988.
-It is designed to protect the use of copyrighted material if it is used by anyone other than the author or copyright holder (including, for example, the author has sold their rights).
+Copyright law in the main comes from the Copyright, Designs and Patents Act 1988.
+It is designed to protect the use of copyrighted material if it is used by anyone other than the author or copyright holder (including, for example, where the author has sold their rights).